awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

 # Encryption Fields<a name="endpoints-hls-encryption"></a>

 Protect your content from unauthorized use through encryption\.
-Digital rights management \(DRM\) systems provide keys to MediaPackage for content encryption, and licenses to supported players for decryption\.
+Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.

 **Note**
-To encrypt content, you must have a DRM solution provider\.
-To get set up, see [http://docs\.aws\.amazon\.com/speke/latest/documentation/customer\-onboarding\.html](http://docs.aws.amazon.com/speke/latest/documentation/customer-onboarding.html)\.
+To encrypt content, you must have a DRM solution provider, and be set up to use encryption\.
+For information, see [Using Encryption in AWS Elemental MediaPackage](using-encryption.md)\.

 1. To serve content without copyright protection, keep **No encryption** selected\.